Cyclingbob/networkrail/README.md

 - `CORPUS`: This is a database which you can use to to match location reference codes to location descriptions and other location reference codes.
 CORPUS can be used to search by `STANOX`, `TIPLOC`, `CRRS/3-Alpha` and [more types](https://wiki.openraildata.com/index.php?title=Reference_Data#CORPUS:_Location_Reference_Data "more types").

 ## Copyright
-This code is protected under copyright.
-Unauthorised modification or redistribution is strictly prohibited. ©Cyclingbob 2022
+The content of this repositry including documentation and code is protected under the Copyright and Patents Act 1988.
+Permission is granted to this content in its original form.
+Permission is not granted to redistribute identical or modified copies except in circumstances where it is considered fair use or permission has been granted by the creator of the content.